 Cardiac Catheter Cryoablation

-Cryoablation uses extremely cold temperature to destroy cells.
-Cardiac catheter cryoablation is used to destroy selected heart cells.
+Cardiac catheter cryoablation uses cold to destroy certain heart cells.

 Reasons for Procedure

-This procedure is done to disable heart cells that are creating irregular heartbeats called arrhythmias.
-After the procedure, normal heart rhythm should be restored.
+This procedure is done to disable heart cells that cause uneven heartbeats called arrhythmias.
+After the procedure, the heartbeats should be normal.

 - Blood clots